pendulum-chain/pendulum-amm/pallet/README.md

 ### Deposit
-Like the [smart contract](https://pendulum.gitbook.io/pendulum-docs/get-started/playground-ui/interacting-with-the-amm#deposit), two extrinsics are available for deposit: _depositAsset1_ and _depositAsset2_.
+Like for the [smart contract](https://pendulum.gitbook.io/pendulum-docs/get-started/playground-ui/interacting-with-the-amm#deposit), two extrinsics are available for depositing: _depositAsset1_ and _depositAsset2_.
-1. Enter the desired amount you want to deposit in the "amount" field.
-Ex.
-10
+1. Enter the desired amount you want to deposit in the "amount" field, e.g. "1 Unit".
 2. Click the "Submit Transaction" and then "Sign and Submit".
 3. Go to the [Explorer](https://polkadot.js.org/apps/#/explorer) page and check on the "recent events" table on the right side.
 The following events should appear:
    - ammEURUSDC.Mint